karttur/reprap/_posts/2019/2019-12-15-reprap-repetier-host-setup.markdown

 #### Connection

-if the _Connection_ is not correctly set, you will not be able to communicate with your printer.
+If the _Connection_ is not correctly set, you will not be able to communicate with your printer.
 You have to give the _Port_, and probably the _Baud Rate_ will differ comapred to the default.
 You need to check the documentation of your 3D-printer to get the correct _Baud Rate_.
 The other parameters will most likely work by leaving the defaults.
+For my Macbook air and German RepRap PRotos V2 the _Port_ is set to _usbmodem14201_ and _baudrate_ to _250000_.
+The other entries are kept with their default setting.

 <figure>
 <img src="../../images/repetier-printer-config-connection.png">